 6. Sharing of information collected

-SingleOps does not share Data About SingleOps Attendees with business partners unless: (1) you specifically opt in to such sharing via an event registration form; or (2) you attend a Company event and have your attendee badge scanned by a business partner.
+SingleOps does not share Attendee Data with business partners unless: (1) you specifically opt in to such sharing via an event registration form; or (2) you attend a Company event and have your attendee badge scanned by a business partner.
 If you do not wish for your information to be shared in this manner, you may choose not to opt in via event registration forms and elect not to have your badge scanned at Company events.
-If you choose to share your information with business partners in the manners described above, your information will be subject to the business partners’ respective privacy statements.
+If you choose to share your information with business partners in the manners described above, your information will be subject to the business partners’ respective privacy policies.

-SingleOps reserves the right to use or disclose information provided if required by law or if the Company reasonably believes that use or disclosure is necessary to protect the Company’s rights and/or to comply with a judicial proceeding, court order, or legal process, or to enforce agreements you enter with SingleOps.
+SingleOps reserves the right to use or disclose information provided if required by law or if SingleOps reasonably believes that use or disclosure is necessary to protect and defend SingleOps’s or others’ rights or property, to comply with a judicial proceeding, court order, or legal process, or to enforce agreements you enter with SingleOps.

 7. International transfer of information collected

 8. Communications preferences

 SingleOps offers Visitors, Customers, and Attendees a means to choose how SingleOps uses the information provided.
 You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of SingleOps’s marketing emails.
 Additionally, you may send a request specifying your communications preferences to email@example.com.
 Customers cannot opt out of receiving transactional emails related to their account with SingleOps or the Services.